 2. mint chutney for tea time snacks and chaat snacks

-i also use this mint chutney as a sandwich spread and even serve it as a side dip with sandwiches. you can serve this chutney with snacks like:
+i also use this mint chutney as a sandwich spread and even serve it as a side dip with sandwiches.

 tips to make a really good pudina chutney